rupomghosh/rupomghosh/README.md

 Let's connect and collaborate on exciting projects together! 🌟

-💻My website is <a href="https://rupomkumar777.wixsite.com/rupomkumar"> Rupom Ghosh's Website</a>

   The company i currently work for while embarking into my coding journey  👉 <a href="https://9ci.ca/"> 9CI </a>

 since then i have founded my own company   👉 <a href="https://grivus.com/"> Grivus - AI compliance </a>